files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Invalid favorites and network shares are no longer removed the sidebar
 - Added a context menu to hide sections when right clicking on the sidebar

+## Bug fixes
+- Fixed an issue where duplicate drives were sometimes added to the sidebar
+- Fixed an issue where the adress toolbar height would sometimes change when clicking on the search box
+- Fixed an issue that that would cause the app window to close when dragging a tab to a new window

 ## Changes

-Fixed duplicate drives added to the sidebar by @gave92 in #8325 Improve JumpString behavior by @gave92 in #8324
+Improve JumpString behavior by @gave92 in #8324
-Fixed an issue where the toolbar height would sometimes change by @yaichenbaum in #8404 Show error banner if copy or move fails by @gave92 in #8322 Fixed crash that would occur when scrolling down in the properties window by @yaichenbaum in #8403 Fix crash when deleting files by @gave92 in #8438 Fixed issue that causes a window to close when a tab is torn off by @manfromarce in #8433 Auto select primary button in empty recycle bin dialog by @mafra99 in #8442 Fix SearchBox height by @cinqmilleans in #8452 Improves MultiPanes by @cinqmilleans in #8321
+Show error banner if copy or move fails by @gave92 in #8322 Fix crash when deleting files by @gave92 in #8438
+Auto select primary button in empty recycle bin dialog by @mafra99 in #8442 Fix SearchBox height by @cinqmilleans in #8452 Improves MultiPanes by @cinqmilleans in #8321